Posted on May 3, 2016

 Other than the obvious drop in food prices, there are numerous hidden opportunities behind that one move.
 Let us state one simple fact that might ease you into it, there is approximately 394.6 million acres of arable area in India.
 A simple calculation shows that there is still about 263.067 million acres of land waiting for irrigation facilities.
 The union budget this year has opened up doorways to a path that leads straight to this untapped market.
 Just through Pradhan Mantri Krishi Sichai Yojana (PMKSY), it has been promised that land up to 70.43 lakh acres will be covered.

 The sentence, “Providing irrigation facilities” has a subtext that translates into needing resources that may make this dream a reality.
 There will be a wave of fresh demand and the winners will be the companies who are ready to supply.
-With just an announcement, the ministry and the government has converted rural areas into potential markets.
+With just an announcement, the ministry and the government have converted rural areas into potential markets.

 These are prospects for every company in the industry- may it be the big sharks who are dominating the market, the local penguins who are approachable in the market and the new- born who are learning to stand in the market.